microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![TODO](images/Critical_CustomButtons.jpg)

 ## Custom content
+TBD: Same as Teaching Tip at the moment

-"Content can be added to a teaching tip using the Content property.
-If there is more content to show than what the size of a teaching tip will allow, a scrollbar will be automatically enabled to allow a user to scroll the content area."
+Content can be added to a status banner using the Content property.
+If there is more content to show than what the size of a status banner will allow, a scrollbar will be automatically enabled to allow a user to scroll the content area.
 XAML
 ```XAML
 <StackPanel x:Name="ContentArea" Content="Document">